Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 Now that we have the build artifact, we can replace the tags in the generated files.

 To replace the tags in the generated files, we use the <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/powershell?view=azure-devops" target="_blank">PowerShell task</a> provided by Azure Pipelines.
 This task enables us to execute any PowerShell script against our files.
-That's the perfect fit for our requirements !
+That fits our requirements perfectly!

-The script takes every files in the "/build/static/js/" folder that starts with "main.*" and checks if it contains any tokenerized variables in it.
-If it finds a match, it replaces the tokenerized variable with the right value.
-The value are stored in the <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch" target="_blank">Azure Pipelines variable</a>.
-This variables are accessible as <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6" target="_blank">Environement Variables</a> (*env:*).
+The script takes every files in the "/build/static/js/" folder that starts with "main.*" and checks if it contains any tokenized variables.
+If it finds a match, it replaces the tokenized variable with the proper value.
+The values are stored in the <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch" target="_blank">Azure Pipelines variable</a>.
+This variables are accessible as <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6" target="_blank">Environment Variables</a> (*env:*).

 Here is the PowerShell script: